StuyPulse/attendance-kiosk/README.md

 ```

 ## Barcode scanner configuration

+This app can be used with any barcode scanner in keyboard emulation mode.
+The following instructions are for the
+Yokoscan EP8280, which we no longer use, but the documentation is left here for historical reference.

 The Yokoscan EP8280 scanner is configured by scanning special barcodes which can be found in the
 [user manual](docs/EP8280_NFC_User_Guide.pdf).